 Amateur Photographer verdict

-a notable improvement on the original EOS 6D, but while it does lack a few features, its price makes this easy to forgive
+This DSLR was a notable improvement on the original EOS 6D.
+While it does lack a few features, its price makes this easy to forgive, and the EF lens selection is brilliantly expansive.

 Pros